-See Table 13.2 for a description of each encryption key option.
+See the following table for a description of each encryption key option:

 Option Description Key name Identifies the encryption key by a unique name.
 Default This key is used as the database default when no explicit key is named for database or column encryption.
 AES Advanced Encryption Standard algorithm.
 This encryption scheme is considered strong and requires an InterBase license.
 DES Data Encryption Standard algorithm.
 This is a weak encryption scheme that requires no special license.
 Length Specifies key length.
 If using DES, 56 bits is the default.
 If using AES, you can specify 128, 192, or 256 bits.
 For AES, 128 is the default.
 Password Available only for column encryption keys.
-Associating a custom password with an encryption key provides an additional layer of protection.
-For more information about associating a custom password with an encryption key, see "Setting a user-defined password for an encryption key" on page 13-8.
+Associating a custom password with an encryption key pro- vides an additional layer of protection.
+For more information about associating a custom password with an encryption key, see Setting a User-defined Password for an Encryption Key.
+Init-vector Random enables Cipher Block Chaining (CBC) encryption technique so that equal values have different ci- phertext.
+If NULL is specified, then Electronic Cookbook (ECB) is used.
+NULL is the default value.
+Pad Random padding can cause equal values to have different ciphertext.
+NULL specifies that random padding should not occur.
+NULL is the default value.
+Description A user-level comment that describes the purpose of the encryption.